theme-next/hexo-theme-next/README.md

 If you use cdn for any plugins, you need to replace your cdn link.

-For example, you want to use `fancybox` and you configured a cdn link.
-Go to NexT config and see:
+For example, if you want to use `fancybox` and you configured a cdn link, go to NexT config and see:

 ```yml
 vendors: